Max1mmus/Music-player-app/README.md

 * Current song - track time
 * Click on playlist items to play or change a song.
 * Click on play button to toggle play/pause on a current song.
+* Click on next/previous button to play next/previous song on playlist.

 #### Visual :